Old Gringo: Production

 Ennio Morricone was hired to compose the music for the film but left shortly after accepting, because he agreed to work on Cinema Paradiso instead after reading the script proposed by producer Franco Cristaldi.

+Burt Lancaster was signed to star in the film but his contract was terminated in December 1987 after Columbia could not secure insurance for him.
+Lancaster sued Columbia for $1.5 million for terminating his contract without good cause.

+Filming was completed in May 1988 and the film was initially scheduled for release at Christmas 1988 but was delayed until fall the following year, supposedly due to the need for more post-production time and to enable Columbia to properly position and market the film.

 Reception

-Before its release in theatres, the film was booed at the Cannes film festival.
+Before its release in theatres, the film was booed at the 1989 Cannes Film Festival.

 Roger Ebert in the Chicago Sun-Times said: "There is a potentially wonderful story at the heart of Old Gringo, but the movie never finds it--the screenplay blasts away in every direction except the bulls-eye. ...
 It's heavy on disconnected episodes, light on drama and storytelling."
-Janet Maslin in the New York Times said: "... the film's version of romance is no less aimless than its battle scenes. ...
+Janet Maslin in The New York Times said: "... the film's version of romance is no less aimless than its battle scenes. ...
 The sly, cantankerous character of Ambrose Bierce, an aged cynic surprised and delighted to find himself vibrantly alive and at last in control of his own destiny, reveals in Mr. Peck something vigorous and new."
-On Rotten Tomatoes the film has an approval rating of 46% based on reviews from 13 critics.
+On Rotten Tomatoes, the film has an approval rating of 54% based on reviews from 13 critics.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 The film was a box-office failure.

-Jane Fonda received a Razzie Award nomination for Worst Actress for her performance in the film, where she ended up losing to Heather Locklear for The Return of Swamp Thing.
+Jane Fonda received a nomination for the Golden Raspberry Award for Worst Actress for her performance in the film, where she ended up losing to Heather Locklear for The Return of Swamp Thing at the 10th Golden Raspberry Awards.